 Why your baby's movements are important

-A reduction in a baby's movements can be a warning sign a baby's unwell.
+A reduction in your baby's movements can be a warning sign your baby's unwell.

 Around half of women who had a stillbirth noticed their baby’s movements had slowed down or stopped.

 If you notice your baby hasn’t moved as much as usual or their pattern of movement has changed, tell your midwife or maternity unit immediately.

 Maternity units are staffed 24 hours a day, 7 days a week.
 Don't be put off or worry about calling.

 Checking your baby's heartbeat

 Even if you detect a heartbeat, this doesn't mean your baby's well.

 If baby's movements reduce again